citrix/terraform-provider-citrixadc/README.md

 ##### Argument Reference
 See <https://developer-docs.citrix.com/projects/netscaler-nitro-api/en/12.0/configuration/content-switching/csvserver/csvserver/> for possible values for these arguments and for an exhaustive list of arguments.
 Additionally, you can specify the SSL cert to be bound using the `sslcertkey` parameter

+##### Note
+Note that the attribute `state` is not synced with the remote object.
+If the state of the cs vserver is out of sync with the terraform configuration you will need to manually taint the resource and apply the configuration again.

 #### `netscaler_sslcertkey`